Why more migrant children are arriving at the U.S.-Mexico border By Reuters - Up News Info

 About two-thirds of unaccompanied children caught at the border since Oct.
 1, 2020, have been from Guatemala, El Salvador and Honduras, according to U.S. Customs and Border Protection (CBP).
 Mexican children make up most of the remainder.

-As of Tuesday, about 9,200 unaccompanied children were in the custody of a U.S. Department of Health and Human Services (HHS) refugee office that manages a government shelter system for the kids – the highest number since 2019.
+As of Wednesday, more than 11,000 unaccompanied children were in the custody of a U.S. Department of Health and Human Services (HHS) refugee office that manages a government shelter system – the highest number since 2019.

 Most of the kids in custody are teenagers, but hundreds are under 12 years old.
 The majority of unaccompanied children apprehended since Oct.
-1, 2020, crossed through Texas’ Rio Grande Valley, according to CBP.
+1, 2020, crossed through the Rio Grande Valley into Texas, according to CBP.

+There were similar spikes in 2019 and 2014 under former President Donald Trump and former President Barack Obama, respectively.
+Graphic https://graphics.reuters.com/USA-IMMIGRATION/BORDER/xklpyoalapg/index.html

 Many unaccompanied children come to the United States to reunite with family members or escape violence and poverty in their home countries, according to immigration experts.